 Life history: Spawning occurs around ten days after the full moon between January and May.
 On average each female produces 72,000 eggs and may spawn more than once in a year (Hartnoll et al., 2010).
 The females dash into the surf to release their eggs into the water.
 These then develop through a number of planktonic larval phases over the course of two to three weeks.
 The final megalops larval stage emerge onto land and moult into small crabs that make their way towards the higher altitude areas of the island.
 Adult land crabs are mainly vegetarian but will also scavenge carcasses.
 They can live for between 40 and 50 years, making multiple spawning migrations in that time.

-←Mass spawning event Females releasing eggs→
+← Mass spawning event

-←Megalops larvae
+releasing eggs \rightarrow

-Adult living on the mountain→
+← Megalops larvae Adult living or the mountain \rightarrow